 SouthEast Adventures Outfitters offers daily kayak tours, scenic boating excursions, stand-up paddleboarding, and fishing charters out of their Brunswick Boathouse and St. Simons Island Village Creek Landing locations.

 The Golden Isles provides many options for those interested in fishing, crabbing or seining.
 Highly experienced charter captains know the secrets of success in these coastal waters of Georgia.
 Fishing in the Golden Isles offers a fascinating variety of experience for all anglers and is one of the most productive fisheries on the east coast.

-Fishing regulations vary on difference bodies of water, so be sure to research carefully the State and Federal rules for fishing in freshwater and saltwater.
-Additionally, anyone who fishes, crabs or seines in Georgia waters and is 16 years old or older must possess a fishing license from Georgia Department of Natural Resources.
+Fishing regulations vary on different bodies of water, so be sure to research carefully the State and Federal rules for fishing in freshwater and saltwater.
+Additionally, anyone who fishes, crabs or seines in Georgia waters and is 16 years old or older must possess a fishing license from the Georgia Department of Natural Resources.

 Celebrate Earth Day

 The Georgia Sea Turtle Center provides state-of-the-art emergency care to sick and injured sea turtles.
 Sea turtles and other native animals can be explored through daily education programs and gallery exhibits.
 Visit the Georgia Sea Turtle Center for Celebrate Earth Day on April 22, 2013!
 This free event highlights the overall education and conservation mission of the Center, giving children hands-on learning opportunities and plenty of fun games.